Pulover/Class_LV_Rows/README.md

 No return value.

 ### Parameters
-* **Groups** - A list of groups in the format GroupName:RowNumber separated by comma.
+* **Groups** - A list of groups in the format "GroupName:RowNumber" separated by comma.
 You can use GetGroups() to save a valid String or Object to be used with this function.

 ## Handle.GetGroups()
 Returns a string or object representing the current groups in the selected ListView.